 He was an English major (planning to teach high school and coach tennis), but he learned from his frat brothers that Coe's English Department Head was an angry feminist who dispised "jocks", invariably failing them in her classes.
 Mike was cautioned to avoid her classes if possible, and hide the fact he was an "athlete" when he couldn't.
 He successfully did so until 2nd semester of Sophomore year, when he couldn't avoid a class in his major that only she taught.
 He hid the "athlete tag" and got good interim grades until the tennis coach called him out of class for an "away match".
 His personal secret was out, and Mike got failing grades thereafter.

 Another contributing factor to his leaving school was his finances: he didn't have money for the fraternity's social activities - particularily a Spring Formal dance.
 That event required formal attire that Mike didn't have, as well as his part of the event's expenses.
 Not going wasn't an option, as the fraternity imposed a $300 fine for not attending.

 Mike's only recourse was to quit school (with 5 weeks to go in the semester), go home to earn money, and return.
-That plan didn't work, of course, as his life went far from that plan.
+That plan didn't work, of course, as his life diverged completely from that plan.

-When he got home from Coe, Mike sought out Karen, who was attending University of Michigan, working on a medical technician degree.
-He wrote her letters and drove to see her in Ann Arbor several times.
-She had developed a new life, with a sorority and friends, and their "relationship" withered.
+Back at home, Mike sought out Karen, who was attending University of Michigan, working on a medical technician degree.
+He wrote her letters and drove to Ann Arbor several times to visit her.
+But she had a new life, with a sorority and friends, and their "relationship" withered. [more...]